 Infrastructure development is believed to be able to drive Indonesia's economic growth to reach 6% in 2019 (Waluyo, 2018).
 The government seems to signal to investors to participate in the success of national development.
-Infrastructure is one of the factors that influence economic growth, so it is necessary to examine the effect of the trend of infrastructure development and economic growth on stock returns on infrastructure companies.
+Infrastructure is one of the factors that influence economic growth, so that it is necessary to examine the effect of the trend of infrastructure development and economic growth on stock returns in infrastructure companies.

 The fundamental value of shares of infrastructure companies listed on the IDX is one of the bases for decision making for investors.
 The fundamental value of shares can be reflected in financial ratios.
-In this study, the fundamental values studied included EPS, PER, DER, and Net Profit Margin (NPM).
-However, because the results of previous studies show inconsistent results, researchers need to add economic growth variables that are proxied by GDP (gross domestic product) as a moderating variable to understand the effect of fundamental factors originating from external companies on stock returns.
+In this study, the fundamental values include EPS, PER, DER, and Net Profit Margin (NPM).
+However, due to the results of previous studies that show inconsistent results, the present researchers need to add economic growth variable that is proxied by GDP (gross domestic product) as a moderating variable.
+This is intended to understand the effect of fundamental factors originating from external companies on stock returns.

 Economic growth is predicted to be able to increase the effect of the fundamental values on stock returns of infrastructure companies.
 Infrastructure plays an important role in increasing economic growth.
-Higher economic growth is found in areas with sufficient levels of infrastructure availability (World Bank, 1994).
+Higher economic growth is found in areas with sufficient levels of infrastructure availability (World Bank, 2014).
 Economic growth is believed to have a positive effect on stock returns (Ritter, 2012).
-But research by Dimson et al. (2006) as a whole does not show a significant effect of economic growth on stock returns.
+On the contrary, research by Bayar et al. (2014) as a whole does not show a significant effect of economic growth on stock returns.